spartansecurity/Writeups/flareon15/README.md

 Why look at the code when you can have the email for free? :)

 ###Josh's Solution
 ^I should've done it that way.
-I can't believe a wrote a crappy script for this.
+I can't believe a wrote a script for this.
 ```python
 #!/usr/bin/python
 import subprocess